kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 #### Pod Disruption Budgets and Affinity/Anti-Affinity rules

-Similar to the `gateway-proxy` deployment, a Pod Disruption Budget policy for the ExtAuth service can be established by setting `global.extensions.extAuth.deployment.podDisruptionBudget` in your Helm configuration file.
+To configure a pod disruption budget for the ExtAuth service when you install Gloo Edge via Helm, set the `global.extensions.extAuth.deployment.podDisruptionBudget` field in your values override file.

-By default, the ExtAuth service has the following `podAffinity` rule configured:
+By default, the following `podAffinity` rule is configured for the ExtAuth service:

 ```yaml
 global: